paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

 A prior section 2679, added Pub.
 L. 87–651, title I, § 112(c), Sept.
 7, 1962, 76 Stat.
 511; amended Pub.
 L. 101–189, div.
 A, title XVI, § 1621(a)(9), Nov.
 29, 1989, 103 Stat.
 1603; Pub.
 L. 103–337, div.
 A, title X, § 1070(e)(9), Oct.
 5, 1994, 108 Stat.
 2859, related to use of space and equipment by representatives of veterans’ organizations, prior to repeal by Pub.
 L. 108–375, div.
 B, title XXVIII, § 2821(c)(2), Oct.
 28, 2004, 118 Stat.
 2129.

 #### Amendments
+2025—Subsec. (e)(4).
+Pub.
+L. 119–60, § 2843, substituted “September 30, 2030” for “September 30, 2025”.

+Subsec. (f)(1).
+Pub.
+L. 119–60, § 2844, inserted at end “The term does include ordnance disposal.”

+Subsec. (f)(3).
+Pub.
+L. 119–60, § 2845, struck out “and” before “United States Virgin Islands” and inserted “the State of Yap of the Federated States of Micronesia, and the Republic of Palau,” after “Virgin Islands,”.

+2024—Subsec. (a).
+Pub.
+L. 118–159 substituted “State, local, or tribal government” for “State or local government” wherever appearing.

+Subsec. (f)(4).
+Pub.
+L. 118–159 substituted “State, local, or tribal government” for “State or local government”.

 2021—Subsecs. (e), (f).
 Pub.
 L. 116–283 added subsec. (e) and redesignated former subsec. (e) as (f).

 2018—Subsec. (a)(1).
 Pub.
 L. 115–232 substituted “Federal Government” for “Federal government”.